How to Choose a Headless CMS in 2026: A Straight-Talk Guide

 Microsoft, ASICS, and Blue Origin use Payload, which provides validation, but you're still betting on continued platform growth and development.

-We've picked this open-source CMS to build our Ideal CMS on top of Payload, also solving the initial setup steep costs.
-Learn more what we're doing with Payload CMS.
+We’ve picked this open-source CMS to build our Ideal CMS on top of Payload, also helping address the steep initial setup costs.

 Best for: Teams deeply committed to Next.js and TypeScript, organizations that want to own their CMS implementation completely, projects with unique requirements that don't fit standard CMS patterns.